-Once, a coaching client told me that her previous executive coach made her write out and sign a service agreement for her personal life!
+Once, a coaching client told me that her previous coach made her write out and sign a service agreement for her personal life!
 She had to itemise and schedule everything.
-Her list included “I will take two hours on a Monday to do my personal admin”, and “I will spend one hour every day with my husband”.
+Her list included “I will take two hours on a Monday to do my personal admin”, and “I will spend one hour every day with my husband.”
+Can you imagine?

 Now, here’s the tough part.
 You’ve had the epiphany.
 You made the leap.
 You didn’t dawdle.
 You decided to get unstuck.
 Now, things slow down.
 When we’re stuck, we can remain stuck for years.
 It’s not very realistic to imagine we are going to become unstuck in a matter of days.
 The processof change is never linear.
 Often, we will take two steps forward and three steps back.

-- Do what you love.
 Consider what you enjoy doing and do more of it.
-Yes, this may sound trite, but it’s essential: When we are making changes in one area of our life, it can easily destabilise the rest.
+Yes, this may sound obvious but it’s essential.
+That’s because when we are making changes in one area of our life, it can easily destabilise the rest.
 Stay connected to good friends and family, look after yourself physically, and find your happiness where you can.
 There are lots of activities that will have a positive impact on your mental health while you adjust to the changes you are making, so be sure to do them as much as possible.
 It’s important to take the time to look after yourself.

-If you are ready to make that leap and need a little more guidance why not check out my book – Your Life Your Way.
+If you are ready to change your life and need a little more guidance why not check out my book – Your Life Your Way.
 It’s packed with practical advice, ideas, and exercises to help you live the life you deserve!